Purpose-Green/release/README.md

 ### RELEASE_EXTRA_CONFIRMATION

-Force asking for a new dialog when a filepath is found on such a key.
+Force asking for a new dialog when a filepath is found on such a directly (the key).
 The value is the question forced to be asked.
 It must be [y/Y] to continue the release.

 > Example: RELEASE_EXTRA_CONFIRMATION='{"migrations": "Migrations found!
 Remember to create a DB backup!"}'

 ### RELEASE_EXTRA_RUN_COMMANDS

-Run a command when a filepath is found on such a key.
+Run a command when a filepath is found on such a directory (the key).
+The commands will be executed only once, even if multiple files are affected.
+How?
+After running a command, this will be saved on memory to avoid running the same command twice.

 > Example: RELEASE_EXTRA_RUN_COMMANDS='{"migrations": "api_call_to_create_DB_backup"}'